tomhuang12/awesome-k8s-resources/readme.md

 - :green_heart:[Argo Events](https://github.com/argoproj/argo-events) :fire::fire::fire: - Argo Events is an event-driven workflow automation framework for Kubernetes which helps you trigger K8s objects, Argo Workflows, Serverless workloads, etc.
 - :green_heart:[Argo Rollouts](https://github.com/argoproj/argo-rollouts) :fire::fire::fire: - Argo Rollouts controller, uses the Rollout custom resource to provide additional deployment strategies such as Blue Green and Canary to Kubernetes.
 - :green_heart:[Argo Workflows](https://github.com/argoproj/argo) :fire::fire::fire::fire::fire: - Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
+- [Codefresh](https://codefresh.io/) - Codefresh is a Docker-native CI/CD platform.
+Instantly build, test and deploy Docker images to Kubernetes.
 - :green_heart:[Flagger](https://github.com/weaveworks/flagger) :fire::fire::fire::fire::fire: - Flagger is a progressive delivery tool that automates the release process for applications running on Kubernetes.
 - :green_heart:[Flux](https://github.com/fluxcd/flux) :fire::fire::fire::fire::fire: - Flux is a tool that automatically ensures that the state of a cluster matches the config in git.
 - :green_heart:[Flux2](https://github.com/fluxcd/flux2) :fire::fire::fire: - Flux version 2 is built from the ground up to use Kubernetes' API extension system, and to integrate with Prometheus and other core components of the Kubernetes ecosystem.